danidiaz/moo-nad/README.md

 - The program logic depends on `moo-nad` but *not* on the implementation.

 - The implementation *doesn't* depend on `moo-nad`.
-Implementations in Backpack don't depend on the singatures they implement.
+Implementations in Backpack don't depend on the signatures they implement.

 - The test suite depends on the program logic and the implementation.